-The 'Game Of Thrones' Creators' Next Show Is Called 'Confederate'
+'Game Of Thrones' Creators Spark Controversy With Next HBO Show

 “We have discussed ‘Confederate’ for years, originally as a concept for a feature film,” Benioff and Weiss said in a statement.
 “But our experience on ‘Thrones’ has convinced us that no one provides a bigger, better storytelling canvas than HBO.
 There won’t be dragons or White Walkers in this series, but we are creating a world, and we couldn’t imagine better partners in world-building than Nichelle [Tramble Spellman] and Malcolm [Spellman], who have impressed us for a long time with their wit, their imagination and their Scrabble-playing skills.”

+Immediately after the announcement, critics questioned the political timing of a show helmed by two white men seemingly poised to spotlight perspectives of white supremacists.

+Its title, if not specifically intended to cause controversy, seems to willfully overlook the current, ugly debate surrounding the Confederate battle flag, which has reignited in recent years.
+Many consider the flag a symbol of racism and hate.

-The Spellmans, who’ve worked on “The Good Wife” and “Empire,” respectively, will partner as executive producers and writers on the series along with two “Game of Thrones” vets.
+Some also called out a perceived tokenism in the HBO announcement.
+The Spellmans, who’ve worked on “The Good Wife” and “Empire,” respectively, are writers of color.
+They’ll partner as executive producers and writers on the series along with two veterans of “Game of Thrones,” which ― despite its smash success ― has faced questions of promoting a white savior narrative.

+“Whose fantasy is this?” asked a social critic who goes by Son of Baldwin and runs a popular Facebook page.

-Season 7 of the “Song of Ice and Fire” book series’ on-screen adaption is currently airing on HBO.
-The Season 8 premiere date has not yet been decided.
+Season 7 of “Game of Thrones” is currently airing on HBO.
+The Season 8 premiere date has not yet been decided, but “Confederate” will likely air in 2018 or 2019.